 - 1. Enable FIPS mode - 2.
 Only FIPS approved cryptographic algorithms to be used (this is automatically done by the module once the FIPS mode is enabled) - 3.
-PIN should be at least 6-digits in length - 4.
-The menu item "ZERO DES" or "ZERO AES" should be configured on the personality file.
+The menu "ZERO AES" should be configured on the personality file.

 3.2.
 Physical Security Rules